dleeftink/QuickSet/readme.md

 Inserts a single integer into the set if within range (the `clip` and `span` parameters).
 If already present, increases its frequency by one or a custom weight/value.
 Additionally updates the top-k window using the `minsum` strategy when the updated value exceeds the minimum `freq` parameter:

-1. If already in top-k window, update count by one or custom weight/value
+1. If already in top-k window, update count by one or a custom weight/value
 2. Else find the first integer with lowest frequency count
 2. Replace this integer with the updated one and its new value